 Popular Recipes that use Slow Cooker Beans

-One of my favorite ways to use cooked beans, especially when I have some leftover from another recipe, is to toss them into a pot of 30-minute rotisserie chicken soup.
-The soup is a great way to use up all kinds of leftovers or those random veggies rolling around in your crisper.
+Three of my other favorite ways to use cooked beans is to toss them into a pot of 30-minute rotisserie chicken soup, use them to make these loaded vegan nachos, and these crispy corn tortilla quesadillas.
+All three recipes are also a great way to use up all kinds of leftovers or those random veggies rolling around in your crisper, so it's a win-win all the way around.

 Here are other ways to use cooked beans: